• Skip to main content

 Perfect warm shrimp dip for a small gathering!
 You won't believe the flavor.

 I used to go to the same restaurant on my birthday every year and order the same appetizer.
 Shrimp and gorgonzola dip with pancetta bacon served with herbed crostini.
 I'd drink martinis, which I never do, and eat this appetizer.
 All of it.
 Every.
 Last.
 Crumb.
-And when I ran out of the crostini they would bring me their house made warm bread which was equally as delicious.
-While this warm shrimp dip was designed to be shared by a few people, I always made it my main course!
+And when I ran out of the crostini they would bring me their house-made, warm bread which was equally as delicious.
+While this warm shrimp & gorgonzola dip was designed to be shared by a few people, I always made it my main course.
 It's so addicting!

-I always wondered how they made it, so I started with making a list of the ingredients I knew (or assumed) were in it and filled in the blanks with the rest.
-I tinkered with it a while and landed on this delicious copy-cat recipe.
-It's a great hors d'oeuvre to serve at a dinner party or holidays like Thanksgiving and Christmas.
-I've made this a few times as a pre-Thanksgiving dinner treat, and it's been a hit!
+I always wondered how they made it, so I started with making a list of the ingredients I knew (or guessed) were in it and filled in the blanks with the rest.
+The restaurant only operated in the summer months and I knew I needed more access than that. 🙂

-I think it works great with herbed crostini, but it can also work with a warm crusty bread like a French loaf for dipping.
-I can tell you with certainty when you serve this appetizer plates will be licked clean.
-There will not be one scrap of food left.
-And if there is (unlikely) you can easily reheat this and have it for a snack the next day.
+I tinkered with this recipe quite a bit and landed on this delicious copy-cat.
+This appetizer works great with herbed crostini, but it can also work with a warm crusty bread like a French loaf for dipping.
+This appetizer works great for any small gathering And if there is (unlikely) you can easily reheat this and have it for a snack the next day.

-This is a one-pan appetizer that comes together fairly quickly and easily.
+This is a one-pan appetizer that is also make-ahead friendly.
 A few tips to keep in mind:

 • Pancetta can get expensive.
 You can substitute with bacon.
-Just cut about 5-6 slices of raw bacon and cook the same way you would cook the pancetta.
+Just chop up about 4-5 slices of raw bacon and cook the same way you would cook the pancetta.
+Make sure to drain most of that fat, but leave a little.

 • The crostini should be made with the smaller French loaf you find in the bakery section of your local grocery store (see pic below).

 • This appetizer is make-ahead friendly.
-You can make it the day before and reheat in the microwave... shhh... noone will ever know.
+You can make it the day before and reheat in a pan or in the the microwave the next day.
+No one will ever know.

 two types of french bread to choose from for crostini. the smaller thinner loaf works best for this appetizer

-The Best Way to Peel Your Shrimp: Pinch, Pull, Peel
+How to Peel Shrimp: Pinch, Pull, Peel Method

 Crispy crostini is a must-have